5 Inference for simple linear regression

 4. Draw a conclusion.

 As in the goal is to use hypothesis testing to determine whether there is evidence of a statistically significant linear relationship between a response and predictor variable, corresponding to the two-sided alternative hypothesis of “not equal to 0”.
-Therefore, the null and alternative hypotheses are the same as defined in ?eq-slr-hypotheses H0:β1=0Ha:β10
+Therefore, the null and alternative hypotheses are the same as defined in H0:β1=0Ha:β10

 The next step is to calculate a test statistic.
 Similar to a z-score in the Normal distribution, the test statistic tells us how far the observed slope is from the hypothesized center of the distribution.
 The general form of a test statistic is